 Bioinformatics and Clinical Data Science

-Our lab maintains a core emphasis on computational biology and biostatistics.
-We utilize bioinformatics to interpret complex datasets and bridge the gap between bench science and clinical applications.
+A core focus of my work is computational biology and biostatistics.
+I utilize bioinformatics to interpret complex datasets and bridge the gap between bench science and clinical applications.

-- Single-cell Analysis: We employ scRNA-seq and scATAC-seq to resolve the heterogeneous cell populations and regulatory states within neuroblastoma.
+- Single-cell Analysis: I employ scRNA-seq and scATAC-seq to resolve the heterogeneous cell populations and regulatory states within neuroblastoma tumor cells and their interactions with the microenvironment.

-- Clinical Trial Design: We apply biostatistical expertise to the design of pediatric clinical trials.
-Our team performs secondary analyses of clinical trial data, primarily integrating these results with our own NGS datasets to evaluate biological markers and treatment efficacy.
+- Clinical Trial Design: I apply biostatistical expertise to the design of pediatric clinical trials.
+Additionally using secondary analyses of clinical trial and integrating the results with my own NGS datasets to evaluate biological markers and treatment efficacy.

 Experimental Models and Clinical Translation

-We utilize human embryonic stem cells (hESCs) and iPSC-derived organoids to model the tumor <-> microenvironment interactions.
-We are currently developing these organoid models as platforms to test therapeutic interventions in a setting that mimics the clinical environment.
+My team utilizes human embryonic stem cells (hESCs) and iPSC-derived organoids to model tumor-microenvironment interactions.
+We are currently developing organoid models as a platform for pre-clinical testing of therapeutic interventions in a setting that mimics the clinical environment.